chainrule-labs/pesto-docs/README.md

-# shAave Docs
+# Pesto Docs

-shAave is a decentralized, on-chain derivatives protocol that enables users to create independent positions in a single transaction, offering varying degrees of exposure and hedging strategies.
+Pesto is a decentralized, on-chain derivatives protocol that enables users to create independent positions in a single transaction, offering varying degrees of exposure and hedging strategies.
 The core protocol is immutable, operates without governance, and incentivizes decentralized frontends.

 ## License